According to the National Environmental Management Act (NEMA), pollution refers to any change in the environment caused by

 Issue of a Compliance Notice

-Where a company is failing to comply with a permit condition or with some other provisions of an environmental statute, a compliance notice may be issued by the DEA.
-When issuing a compliance notice, the DEA does not have to believe there is any actual harm to the environment from the transgression but simply that there is non-compliance with a technical, legally binding requirement.
+Where a company is failing to comply with a permit condition or with some other provisions of an environmental statute, a compliance notice may be issued by the DFFE.
+When issuing a compliance notice, the DFFE does not have to believe there is any actual harm to the environment from the transgression but simply that there is non-compliance with a technical, legally binding requirement.

 Issue of a Directive

-The DEA also has power to issue a directive.
-Unlike a compliance notice the authorities may only issue a directive if they believe that actions by the company are actually causing pollution or other damage or degradation to the environment.
+The DFFE also has the power to issue a directive.
+Unlike a compliance notice, the authorities may only issue a directive if they believe that actions by the company are actually causing pollution or other damage or degradation to the environment.
 The obligation in the statutes is to take reasonable measures to avoid such pollution or damage.